-The rooms are nice.
+The rooms are generally nice at the Omni Rancho Las Palmas.
 They are clean and have both a mini fridge and a mini bar.
 Its not five star but very nice.
 As with any hotel, rooms are not all updated simultaneously so some blocks are nicer than others and views and proximity to amenities will vary by a guests needs and personal preferences.
 I think most people reading my blog have little kids…so as such here are my thoughts and recommendations:

 - the movie that plays nightly is from 7:30pm until roughly 9:30pm in the pool area and the pool view rooms are going to be disruptively loud for young children to get to sleep until about 10pm

 - the hotel is two stories- there isn’t an elevator (that I saw) so if you are using a stroller you will want a first floor room.
 If you are stroller free with kiddos who can easily walk upstairs independently then a second story room will be quieter (you can remember your apartment days right? you can hear people when someone’s above you especially when they have a couple of kids bouncing off the walls of a hotel room LOL!)

 - I suggest room blocks 8, 10, 28 or 30 (we stayed in 30) – these are Lakeview rooms – close to the pool area and the restaurant but not too close to the pool area at night for noise levels